-(1) Admission to the Faculty of Arts

-Refer to §12.6.
+(1) Admission to the Faculty of Arts Refer to §12.6.

-(2) Transfer to the Faculty of Arts from Another Faculty in the University
+(2) Transfer to the Faculty of Arts from Another Faculty in the University Refer to §12.6.

-First-year students who registered in September in another faculty may not transfer for January admission, but may complete an Application for Readmission or Internal Transfer form to transfer to the Faculty of Arts for a subsequent Fall/Winter.
+First-year students who registered in September in another faculty may not transfer for January admission, but may complete an Application for Readmission or On-Campus Transfer form to transfer to the Faculty of Arts for a subsequent Fall/Winter.